padiketeku/EnvMonMod/EMM-Prac-2-Habitat Mapping.md

 **Background**

 Environmental monitoring is a process in which time is an important phenomenon.
 For instance, the condition of a habitat 30 years ago may not be the same today.
 The Daly River Catchment in the Northern Territory of Australia is an important ecosystem for several reasons.
 The catchment is a habitat for many native plants, birds, reptiles, and mammals.
 The condition of the catchment is reported to have changed over the years [(Wygralak, 2006)](https://www.tandfonline.com/doi/pdf/10.1071/ASEG2006ab200).
 To understand the recent ecological state of the catchment it is worth going back in time to have baseline information.

 **TASK**

-Classify the cardinal land cover types of the Daly River Catchment in 2013, using Landsat 8 imagery.
+Classify the major land cover types of the Daly River Catchment in 2013, using Landsat 8 imagery.
 Prepare a short scientific article that would be published in a magazine with an audience outside the field of remote sensing.

 The report outline should include: